rubynetti/blog/_i18n/en/_posts/2018-05-01-running-a-ror-container.md

 #### Check it out

 We can finally bundle and start the rails server.
-We should now be able to connect to the service on _localhost:3000_.
-We can then stop the server and exit the container.
+Connection to the service should be available on host at _localhost:3000_.

-If we run it again, with the same options as last time, _bundler_ should now use the gems from the volume when possible, completing the bundle in no time.
+If we remove and run again the container, with the same options as last time, _bundler_ should now use the gems from the volume when possible, completing the bundle in no time.

 #### A little verbose